chdefrene/washtec-mock-api/README.md

 #### Simulated washing state

-The API simulates the machines being in use between minute 0 through 10, 20 through 30, and 40 through 50.
-E.g. if you
-make the request at 12:39 the machine will be free, but if you make it at 12:40 it will be occupied.
+The mock API simulates a machine being in use by utilizing the [TimerCheck.io](https://alestic.com/2015/07/timercheck-scheduled-events-monitoring/) API.
+When you start a wash, or check the machine status, the provided `deviceUUID` attribute will used to create and retrieve timers automatically.

+Each started wash will last for **5 minutes**.
+If you want to simulate multiple washes simultaneously, simply make the request again with a different `deviceUUID`.

+*Note: The machine list endpoint will return a `devUUID` attribute for each machine that can be used for this purpose.*

 ## Endpoints